qiita-spots/qiita/qiita_pet/support_files/doc/source/tutorials/prepare-information-files.rst

 EBI-ENA NULL values vocabulary
 ------------------------------

+We support the following values: *Not applicable*, *Missing: Not collected*, *Missing: Not provided*, *Missing: Restricted access*.

-For the latest definitions visit the `EBI/ENA Missing value reporting <http://www.ebi.ac.uk/ena/about/missing-values-reporting>`__.
+For the latest definitions and explanation visit the `EBI/ENA Missing value reporting <http://www.ebi.ac.uk/ena/about/missing-values-reporting>`__.

 Sample information file
 -----------------------